 In April 2001, Thomas “Tommy” Honles & Jimi Yamagishi joined Linda to handle the rapid growth of the network, and created a leadership core to expand the range of opportunities available, secure a presence in cyberspace, and search for new avenues of support for SongNet members.

-Thanks to Tommy’s great webmastering skills & Jimi’s decades of experience in the industry, active local membership has grown into the hundreds, and cyber membership is more than 45 thousand worldwide and continues to grow.
+Thanks to Tommy’s great webmaster skills & Jimi’s decades of experience in the industry, active local membership has grown into the hundreds, and cyber membership jumped to more than 45 thousand worldwide and continues to grow.
 Word of the network has spread and now many of the industry pros that were once unavailable now want to give back to our community & are lining up for a chance to share at a first Wednesday of the month meeting.

 In spite of the rapid growth, SongNet continues to be a “warm hug in a harsh industry”, and as Jimi calls it, “Our Lil’ Songwriting family”.
-The “Members PLUS” program not only provides a presence for established members, it also works like a family album to refer to for members that are often unable to attend gatherings & meetings ‘cuz their careers have brought them success & filled their time with gigs.
+Our use of virtual meetings during the Covid pandemic not only provides a presence for established members, but also extends the SongNet family to virtually any geography.

 Peer networking, and bringing together artists and people in the music Industry for mutual benefit has been the result.
 Artists who are looking pitch their songs to ‘the industry’ learn the ins and outs, dos and don’ts from the pros themselves.
 The music industry guest speakers come and form connections with up and coming music creators.
 These relationships are important, as the demand for quality music of all genres is high.
 The industry pros become aware of current trends in the community, and many find new artists music for their projects at SongNet.
 Everyone benefits from the network.